-I don’t know anyone that would argue that breast feeding has not been proven to be the healthiest feeding option for infants, but I was surprised when someone suggested that formula feeding actually had health risks.
+I don’t know anyone that would argue that breast feeding hasn’t been proven the healthiest feeding option for infants, but I was surprised when someone suggested that formula feeding actually had health risks.
 Even being a mother who breastfeeds, I found this implication rude as many mothers are left without the option to breastfeed for one reason or another.
 It didn’t seem right to me that advocates of breastfeeding are guilting those that bottle feed into feeling they are sub-par mothers.
 In reaction, I set out, much like in my recent article on the health risks of diapers to find unbiased, fact supported details on the subject.
 A full list of any studies, verifiable sources, or other information used in this article can be found in source.

 This article will not include the benefits of breastfeeding.
 The logic that breast feeding has a certain benefit, for example, that breast feeding increases a child’s IQ, and formula feeding does not, does not equate to formula feeding lowering IQ.
 It simply does not offer that benefit.
 You will find many unsupported websites online that use such logic.
 Only actual health risk claims against untainted formula feeding will be covered.
 Note, that the water used to mix formula can pose health risks, and its always important to be sure the seal on your formula is not broken when purchased.